Are you in the process of forming a new LLC, but you’re finding the DIY option to be a hassle?

-- Even though they’re relatively inexpensive, these providers both have extensive customer support networks that can help you navigate your way through any questions or concerns that you may have.
-Instead of spending hours trying to figure out answers for yourself, you can simply call or email their support reps instead.
+2) Customer Support: Even though they’re relatively inexpensive, these providers both have extensive customer support networks that can help you navigate your way through any questions or concerns that you may have.
+Instead of wasting hours trying to figure out answers for yourself, you can simply call or email their support reps instead.

-- If you need additional services, these companies can help.
-From registered agent to federal tax ID numbers (EIN) and more, LegalZoom and InCorp have many business services that you can take advantage of.
+4) Additional Services: If you need additional services, these companies can help.
+From registered agent service to federal tax ID numbers (EIN) and more, LegalZoom and InCorp have many business services that you can take advantage of.

-- Would you like to learn more about the business world, whether it’s info about business types, tax issues or many other topics?
+6) Educational: Would you like to learn more about the business world, whether it’s info about business types, tax issues, or many other topics?
 InCorp has a large collection of business articles, while LegalZoom’s knowledge center covers loads of important compliance topics as well.

 Side by Side Comparisons

-InCorp has served 125,000+ customers since they opened in 1998.
-While it’s an impressive volume, it still doesn’t hold a candle to LegalZoom, which has served nearly 4 million customers — about half of which are business clients — since their formation in 1999.
+InCorp opened in 1998, and they currently have more than 125,000 active clients.
+While it’s an impressive volume, it still doesn’t hold a candle to LegalZoom, which has served more than 2 million business clients since 2001.

 InCorp has great support reps, as their customers frequently mention the quality service they receive when they write their reviews (more on that shortly).
 LegalZoom has somewhat inconsistent customer support, as their service agents are a bit hit or miss, although that isn’t surprising for such a large company.
-One thing I do really like about LegalZoom’s support is that they have extended support hours that run from 8am to 10pm ET on weekdays and 10am to 7pm ET on weekends.
+One thing we do really like about LegalZoom’s support is that they have extended availability hours that run from 10 am to 8 pm ET on weekdays and 10 am to 7 pm ET on weekends.

 LegalZoom has an order status tracking tool on their website that indicates what step of the process your formation is currently in.
-InCorp doesn’t have any status update tool, but you can email them at any time and ask them where you stand.
+InCorp doesn’t have a comparable status update tool, but you can email them at any time and ask them where you stand.

 Registered Agent Service

 InCorp gets excellent feedback, with the vast majority of their reviews being quite positive.
 Their customers rave about how quickly they work and also how helpful their support reps are.
-LegalZoom is a different story, as their feedback is decidedly mixed.
-There are plenty of people who are satisfied with their services, but they also have a large number of customers who have issues with their support agents.
+InCorp only has about 170 reviews available online, but they’re nearly all positive.

 Ease of Use

-InCorp’s services are quite easy to use, but LegalZoom has a slight advantage in this area thanks to their user-friendly website.
+InCorp’s services are quite easy to use, but LegalZoom has a slight advantage in this area thanks to its extremely user-friendly website.
 InCorp’s site isn’t bad, it just isn’t laid out as conveniently as LegalZoom’s site is.